RobertTVu/RobertTVu/README.md

 3. **Harden** - Apply fixes and tighten configurations
 4. **Retest** - Run the same attack again to verify the hardening worked

-**Homelab Projects:**
-- Pi-hole DNS filtering
-- Tailscale VPN for secure remote access
-- Mini Dell with splunk and acting as server with VM environment

 ---

 ### 🟢  Learning / Basic / Familiar